OpenSSI: CFS

 CFS, the OpenSSI Cluster File System provides transparent inter-node access to an underlying real file system on one node.

 CFS is stacked on top of the real file system and co-ordinates access from different nodes using a token mechanism.
 One node has physical access to the underlying file system and performs all read and write operations.
 At any one time one node owns a token, representing a part of the underlying file, this implies that that part of the file is in the cache of the owning node.
 If another node tries to access that part of the file the token is stolen and the cache contents are copied to the stealing node.
 The OpenSSI CFS implementation is remarkably similar to that used by HP TruCluster.

 CFS is also used to co-ordinate access to shared memory segments.

 CFS can be used in a fault tolerant system by using shared disk subsystems (dual ported SCSI or SAN), or by using DRBD.
 If the node that is currently directly accessing the file system crashes then the CFS mount fails over to the other node that is directly connected to the disk and the cluster now accesses the file system via that node.

 SAN clustered file systems

 OpenSSI can use SAN based clustered file systems for its root provided they provide a POSIX compatible file system interface.
-Currently Lustre and GFS have been tested.
+Lustre and Global File System have been tested, too.

 With a clustered file system, each node mounts the file system in parallel and access to the files goes directly from the node to the file system.